 Is Hemp Flower and CBD Flower the Same?

-Hemp is a kind of sativa, while cannabis can refer to sativa, indica, and/or ruderalis.
+Hemp is a sativa, while cannabis can refer to Sativa, Indica, and/or ruderalis.

 They coined the term “hemp” to differentiate between intoxicating and non-intoxicating varieties of cannabis.
-So, yes, hemp has flowers and can be referred to as CBD flowers or buds too.
+So, yes, hemp has flowers, and can you refer to it as CBD flowers or buds too.